-Register today to participate in the free Be Wattsmart, Begin at home program with your fourth graders!
+Register today to participate in the

+Be Wattsmart, Begin at home program with your fourth graders!

 The Be Wattsmart, Begin at home program provides your fourth graders with electricity learning standards through a fun and interactive presentation!
-You will also receive free energy education posters, energy activities and earn a mini-grant of up to \$50 by participating!
+You will also receive free energy education posters, energy activities and earn an Amazon eGift Card of up to \$50 by participating!

 Presentations begin in fall 2022.
-Reserve your classroom's spot today at thinkenergy.org/wattsmart-wa or email Sarah at sarah@nefl.org.
+Reserve your classroom's spot today at thinkenergy.org/wattsmart-wy or email Sarah at sarah@nefl.org.